-Please don't be scared by the 'it's dangerous to cover your pram' story
+Please don't be scared by the 'it's dangerous to cover your pram with blankets' story

 I am known by friends and family as someone who speaks my mind; who takes action on things I am passionate about and for being curious (tell me something I don't know and I will hunt it down and learn all about it).

 Since inventing SnoozeShade I've been given another title - that of 'safety nerd'.
 I am obsessed with it.
 Because I am the mother of one amazingly precious miracle baby I know how important it is to keep our little ones safe with the products we use.